 *Some courses will require a "Vlab Access Code".
 The Vlab is the Virtual Lab through AHIMA, that allows students to electronically access and use a variety of HIM Medical Records Office tools, similar to those in healthcare settings, including an encoder, a Master Patient Index, an Electronic Document System, and the Cerner Electronic Health Record system.
 Vlab Access Codes are available for sale at the UNM Bookstore.
 Beginning September 1, 2014, only one-year Vlab Access codes can be sold to students.
 If your course has Vlab in it, this will be listed as a "required" book or subscription.

-Criminal and/or background checks, Drug Screenings, Health Screenings for Associate Practicum Placement Sites - HIT Associate students completing their final HIT course (the HCHT 233 Practicum HIT Associates) will be placed at a 96-hour on-site Practicum site at a local inpatient or outpatient healthcare setting.
-Each healthcare setting will determine its own screening requirements, but students may be asked to submit to a criminal and/or background screen, to submit to a drug screen, or to submit to a health screen in order to be placed in a healthcare setting, at the student's own expense.
+Criminal and/or background checks, Immunizations, Drug Screenings, Health Screenings for Associate Practicum Placement Sites - HIT Associate students completing their final HIT course (the HCHT 233 Practicum HIT Associates) will be placed at a 96-hour on-site Practicum site at a local inpatient or outpatient healthcare setting.
+Each healthcare setting will determine its own screening requirements, but students may be asked to submit to a criminal and/or background screen, to submit updated Immunizations, to submit to a drug screen, or to submit to a health screen in order to be placed in a healthcare setting, at the student's own expense.
+(NOTE: Some facilities will provide a free PPD screening, depending upon facility.).

 GRADUATION - May 2013!
 Red Rock State Park - 7 of our 17 HIT Spring 2013 Associate Degree and Coding Certificate Students